calejvaldez/YouAreTyping/README.md

   - [x] Get content from backend
   - [x] Send content to backend
 - [ ] Have program automatically scroll to end
+- [ ] Add way to reply to messages
+- [ ] Add way to bookmark/pin messages

 ## License